 “Antioxidants” is a familiar term for a healthy diet.
-Thus, “pro-oxidants” is a bad guy.
+Thus, “pro-oxidants” are a bad guy.
 I was so confused by the term “potent pro-oxidants.”
 Why can “pro-oxidants” be “potent”?

 Prof. Efferth kindly explained responding to my question: “The compounds can be ‘antioxidant’ for normal cells, but at the same time, the same compounds are pro-oxidant against ‘cancer cells.’”

-“Inhibition of cancer cell viability and induction of apoptosis by green tea polyphenols in vitro have been reported to result from the generation of hydrogen peroxide and superoxide anion.”
+“Inhibition of cancer cell viability and induction of apoptosis by green tea polyphenols in vitro has been reported to result from the generation of hydrogen peroxide and superoxide anion.”

 Yes, this is not a typo or mistake.
 Again, here’s the kind explanation by Prof. Efferth: “ROS are oxygen radical molecules, such as superoxide, hydrogen peroxide, and hydroxyl radicals.
 The term, free radicals, is broader and includes also radical molecules without oxygen.
 In many cases, both terms are used in a synonymous manner.”

 And cancer cell death is the result of the generation of ROS or oxidative stress induced by Sencha.
 The pro-oxidant activity leads to dysfunction in the cancer cells and ultimately kills the cancer cells.